laurafdeza/dpbe_l2_pre_registration/README.md

 ### Study type

 - Experiment - A researcher randomly assigns treatments to study subjects, this includes field or lab experiments.
 This is also known as an intervention experiment and includes randomized controlled trials.

 ### Blinding (required)

-**Blinding describes who is aware of the experimental manipulations within a study.
-Mark all that apply.**

-- No blinding is involved in this study.
-- For studies that involve human subjects, they will not know the treatment group to which they have been assigned.
-- Personnel who interact directly with the study subjects (either human or non-human subjects) will not be aware of the assigned treatments.
-(Commonly known as “double blind”)
+- Parcipants will not be aware of the purpose of the study.
-- Personnel who analyze the data collected from the study are not aware of the treatment applied to any given group.

-- In this research personnel will be aware of the assigned experiments.
-Participants will not know to which group they have been assigned.
+- Researchers will be aware of the purpose of the study.

-### Is there any additional blinding in this study? (optional)

-**Add information here**

 ### Study design

 The experiment is a two-alternative forced choice administered in two sessions with at least 24 hours between sessions.
-There will be one group of English second language (L2) learners of Spanish with different L2 proficiency levels.
-Proficiency level will be measured through vocabulary size, using a computerized version of the LEXTale test on Psychopy, and it will be considered a continuous variable.
+There will be one group of English L2 learners of Spanish with different L2 proficiency levels.
+Proficiency level will be measured through vocabulary size, using a computerized version of the LEXTale test on PsychoPy, and it will be considered a continuous variable.
 VOT will also be a continuous variable, ranging from -60ms to 60ms in 10ms intervals, including pre-voiced, short-lag, and long-lag VOTs.

 The study has a within-subject design, all participants will complete the same tasks in both modes (English and Spanish).
-Mode will be counterbalanced, half of the participants will perform the first session in English and the other half in Spanish.
+Mode order will be counterbalanced, half of the participants will perform the first session in English and the other half in Spanish.

 ### Randomization

 Participants will be randomly assigned to start with the Spanish or the English version of the experiment.